 We love to see cycle counting in practice in a warehouse.
 However, the ABC method falls short because it does not count every bin in the warehouse.
 It only counts the products in the bins that you know the product should be in.
 If an item that should be in “A” bin was put in “C” bin—you may not find it for months!
 You may do an “A” cycle count and adjust inventory only to readjust it later when the product is found.
 By this time you purchased additional product “A” and may be overstocked, or the product is now dated and/or expired.

-At Business Automation Specialists, we absolutely recommend cycle counting but prefer to have our clients count one aisle of inventory per day or week (depending on the size of your warehouse), in order to maintain the highest level of inventory count accuracy.
-With this model, you could completely count inventory housed within a 25,000 square foot warehouse once every quarter.
-(This assumes normal aisle width, not narrow or very narrow aisle configuration, counting both sides of the aisle.)
-This method improves inventory record accuracy, minimizes trips to wrong or empty bins, and evens out the financial impact of inventory adjustments.
-For those interested in streamlining this even further, we recommend implementing a warehouse management system with barcode scanning handheld devices.
+With this model, you could completely count the inventory in a 25,000 square foot warehouse once a quarter.
+(Considering the aisles are normal width and counting both sides of the aisle.)
+This method improves accuracy, minimizes trips to wrong or empty bins, and evens out the financial impact of inventory adjustments.
+If you’re interested in streamlining this even further, we recommend using a warehouse management system with barcode scanning handheld devices.
 Depending on your product mix, barcode scanning can reduce count times to as little as one hour per week.